metio/yosql/yosql-website/content/tooling/cli.md

   - CLI
 ---

+In order to use the `YoSQL` [CLI](https://en.wikipedia.org/wiki/Command-line_interface) tooling follow these steps:

-1. Download the `yosql-tooling-cli` binary.
+1. Download the `yosql-tooling-cli` zip file from the [latest release](https://github.com/metio/yosql/releases/latest) (or any prior version).
+2. Place `bin/yosql` (or `bin/yosql.bat` on Windows) on your PATH.
-2. Write .sql files in a directory of your choice (e.g. `/path/to/your/sql/files`).
+3. Write `.sql` files in a directory of your choice (e.g. `/path/to/your/sql/files`).
-3. Call `yosql --inputBaseDirectory /path/to/your/sql/files`.
+4. Call `yosql --inputBaseDirectory /path/to/your/sql/files`.
+5. Adjust the [configuration](/configuration/) according to your requirements.